 - Operate in a prudent and businesslike manner.
 A lender that maintains approval from Fannie Mae, Freddie Mac, VA, or HUD (as outlined in Chapter 3 of this Handbook) is presumed to act responsibly if all elements of the Lender Agreement are maintained. - Establish and maintain adequate written policies for loan origination, underwriting, servicing, and quality control.
-Refer to Chapter 3 for additional guidance on quality control plansThe quality control plan must contain information as outlined Chapter 3 of this Handbook.
+Refer to Chapter 3 for additional guidance on quality control plans.
 It must be compliant for the organization on which approval is based and include a representative sampling of SFHGLP loans.
 The lender must provide copies of the quality control plan for Agency review. - Avoid Conflicts of Interest.
-Employees that have an impact on the mortgage transaction (i.e. loan originators, processors, underwriters, appraisers, inspectors, etc.) are prohibited from having multiple roles or multiple sources of income, either directly or indirectly, in a single Rural Development transaction.
-Examples include, but are not limited to: compensation resulting from an ownership interest in another business that is party to the same Rural Development transaction5 or compensation earned by a spouse, domestic partner, or other family member that has a role in the same Rural Development transaction.
-Employees who are also
+Individuals that have a direct impact on the mortgage transaction (i.e. underwriters, appraisers, inspectors, engineers, etc.) are prohibited from having multiple roles or multiple sources of income, either directly or indirectly, in a single Rural Development transaction.
+Examples of indirect compensation include, but are not limited to, compensation resulting from an ownership interest in another business that is party to the same Rural Development transaction or compensation earned by a spouse, domestic partner, or other family member that has a role in the same Rural Development transaction.
+Individuals that do not have a direct impact on the mortgage approval decision may have multiple roles or sources of compensation from the same Rural